partylikeits1983/fabric-chaincode-evm/README.md

 # Hyperledger Fabric EVM chaincode

-**This project has been archived for lack of interest within the community.**

 This is the project for the Hyperledger Fabric chaincode, integrating the Burrow EVM.
 At its essence, this project enables one to use the Hyperledger Fabric permissioned blockchain platform to interact with Ethereum smart